Salvo-32/HarbourWasteControl-IoT2021/Evaluation.md

 5. [Cost](Evaluation.md/#Cost)

 ## User eXperience and satisfaction
-As Don Norman and Jakob Nielsen state
+As Don Norman and Jakob Nielsen state:
-> User-experience encompasses all the aspects of the end-user's interaction withe company, its services and its products.
+> User-experience encompasses all the aspects of the end-user's interaction with the company, its services and its products.

-According to this
+### Evaluation methodology
+Since the end-user is a key element for the project it is important to analyse the user satisfaction degree during the project development and when the the first release of HarbourWasteControl will be available.
+In order to this two different surveys will be conducted (Middle-term survey, First-release survey).

+### Perfomance indicators

+### Tool
+To study such problem from their point of view, a direct survey tool has been used, that is a survey carried out to a pool of real shipowners via Google Forms platform (Official link to the Poll).
+The survey has been carried out in Italian as the people involved in the survey are Italian (Future developments of the project see it translated into English).
+The aim of the survey is to test the ship commanders’ level of knowledge of wastewater draining procedures.
+Afterwards participants are asked to express their opinion about the introduction of a technological system for water quality measurement to prevent the illegal draining of waste substances in the docks.

+###

+##
 To understand the effective validity of our initial project idea we talk to port managers and held a survey among boat owners.
 ![Image1](Picture/ShipOwners-Poll.png?raw=true)